 Event organisers comply with buy-local funding requirements and work with a range of competitive Territory businesses and suppliers.

-Some local businesses and suppliers involved in Parrtjima 2017 include:
+Some local businesses and suppliers involved in the Parrtjima 2017 event included: